jrobinson2786/Data_Analytics_Portfolio/SQL Projects /DX Retention, Misc. Player Stats, /README.md

-## Dx Retention, Misc.
+# Dx Retention, Misc.
 Player Stats

 This project was completed by using some sample data that was generated with ChatGPT and the help of a friend / mentor who works in the videogame industry.
 In addition to Dx retention, the data exploration is wrapped up into the analysis to insights into player activity.

-NOTES:
+## NOTES:
 * For the Dx analysis, I took the "time_death" column and used them for "player_logins" in order to begin to work out a retention metric.
 This is because there are just more timestamps to work with than the actual login data.
 For the duration of the project, the "time_death" attribute from player_deaths is actually used to analyze player deaths.
 The rest of the analysis should be easier
 * A Dx analysis typically explores player number of players on D0 - launch, D1 - the first day, D14, & D30.
 THIS Dx analysis is created around the available data which doesn't contain the relevant days.
 I suppose I could have just labeled the dates to fit, but for demonstrative purposes, I didn't think that it really mattered.  ¯\\\_(ツ)\_/¯

+## process:

 * I started by creating tables by importing CSV files.
 * Then I worked out a rough Dx analysis.